 PSS = practical exercises or assignments, a written or oral report of these exercises or assignments, written exam.
-It is only allowed to participate in the exam if the practical exercises have been carried out and the report of these practical exercises has been assessed with a sufficient result.
+It is only allowed to participate in the exam if the practical exercises have been carried out and the report of these practical the practical exercises have been carried out and the report of these practic exercises has been assessed with a sufficient result.